University of Science and Technology of Mazandaran

-The Faculty of Mathematics, [1] School of Electrical and Computer Engineering, and Chemical and Industrial Engineering.
-The university is headed by Ahmadreza Rabbani.

 History and introduction

-University of Science and Technology of Mazandaran, started as a branch of the Iran University of Science and Technology.

-The university was renamed the Higher Education Center in the course of its independence from the University of Science and Technology of Iran and the Mazandaran University of Science and Technology in 2007.
+The university was established in 1994 as a branch campus affiliated with the Iran University of Science and Technology.
+It later became an independent institution under Iran’s Ministry of Science, Research and Technology.
+The university was renamed the Higher Education Center in 2007 following its departure from the larger University of Science and Technology of Iran and the Mazandaran University of Science and Technology.